-SOFTWARE DEFAULT MENU ITEM NAME ITEM DESCRIPTION ITEM RANGE VALUE LON LON When the SERVICE PIN option is selected, the Model 8631- SERVICE PIN HM/HC sends a broadcast message containing its Neuron ID or and program ID.
-This is required to install the Model 8631- GO UNCONFIGURED HM/HC on the LonWorks® network, or to reinstall the Model 8631-HM/HC after using the GO UNCONFIGURED command.
+MENU ITEM SOFTWARE NAME ITEM DESCRIPTION ITEM RANGE DEFAULT VALUE LON LON When the SERVICE PIN option is selected, the Model 8631-HM/HC sends a broadcast message containing its Neuron ID and program ID.
+This is required to install the Model 8631-HM/HC on the LonWorks® network, or to reinstall the Model 8631-HM/HC after using the GO UNCONFIGURED command.
 Selecting the GO UNCONFIGURED option resets the Model 8631-HM/HC's authentication key.
-This is required in the event a foreign network tool inadvertently acquires a Model 8631- HM/HC and installs it with network management authentication.
+This is required in the event a foreign network tool inadvertently acquires a Model 8631-HM/HC and installs it with network management authentication.
 The Model 8631-HM/HC's owner will then be unable to reclaim the Model 8631-HM/HC over the network.
-MAC MAC The MAC ADDRESS assigns the device an address on the 1 to 127 1 ADDRESS ADDRESS MS/TP BACnet® network.
+SERVICE PIN or GO UNCONFIGURED MAC ADDRESS MAC ADDRESS The MAC ADDRESS assigns the device an address on the MS/TP BACnet® network.
 This address must be unique for each device on the BACnet® network.
-OUTPUT OUTPUT The OUTPUT SIG item selects the type of analog pressure 0 to 10 VDC or 0 to 10 VDC SIGNAL SIG signal output.
-The analog output signal can either be 0 to 10 VDC or 4 to 20 mA.
-4 to 20 mA
+1 to 127 1 MAC ID MAC ID The MAC ID menu item sets the first three digits of the BACnet® device number.
+The BACnet® device number is the MAC ID combined with the MAC address.
+For example, if the MAC ID is 863 and the MAC address is 003, the device number is 863003.
+1 to 999 863

-^{}The LON Menu Item will only appear as a menu option on an 8631 provided with the LonWorks® board.
+^{}The LON Menu Item will only appear as a menu option on an 8631 provided with the LonWorks board.

-The MAC ADDRESS Menu Item will only appear as a menu option on an 8631 provided with the BACnetTM board.
+The MAC ADDRESS and MAC ID Menu Items will only appear as menu options on an 8631 provided with the BACnet® board.